tiyd-fee-2016-05/frankenEtsy/README.md

     * We began creating app.js and controller.js page.
     * We began making calls to our etsy api.
 "It is working!"
     * We laughed, sang and ate snacks when appropriate.

+July 8, 2016

+* Nastassia was the team lead.
+* Rhonda and Sinovia continued to work on getting accurate api calls         specific to getting images to populate on the page.
+Had more success toward the end of the day.

+    * It was all about talking to etsy today.

+July 9, 2016

+* Rhonda worked on creating get request using factory, to no avail.
+* Sinovia continued to work with creating specific get request from the etsy.
+* Nastassia finished up the home page with spectacular success!

+    * We finished up Saturday evening with the homepage looking great and getting api calls from etsy.
+We even installed routing to the category page.
+    * Monday we will work out the routing with the class.